Philip-marie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # This project is Shell Variables Expansions

-This project contains a script that creates an alias.
+This project contains a script that prints hello user.